incubateind/fellows/README.md

 Let's dive deep into what we are looking for:
 1. It's a Community platform for 3 main uses.
    - Community Event listing
    - Community leaderboard
    - Managing the Community
-2. A profile system to keep a track of different Community leaders and their initiative.
+2. A profile system to keep a track of different Community leaders and their initiatives.
-3. The leaderboard will work automatically on the basis or scoring scheme provide along with manual functionality for Admin not for Community leaders.
+3. The leaderboard will work automatically on the basis of a scoring scheme provided along with manual functionality for Admin and not for Community leaders.

-General apperance:
+General appearance:
-- The website will have have a leaderboard integrated .
+- The website will have a leaderboard integrated.
-- A dyanmic lisiting of Event & Initiatives by Fellows Leads.
+- A dynamic listing of events & Initiatives by Fellows Leads.

 Profile Section:
--Dashboard
+- Dashboard
--Profile
+- Profile
--Forms section:
+- Forms section:
   - 1st form to request support / proposal of the event or initiative.
   - 2nd form to submit the report of the event / event executed.
   - 3rd form requesting goodies.